ukushu/TOASTack/ReadMe.md

 //... and other
 ```

-* Also you can create your own toast design, just look how works ToastSample.

 ## How to create more awesome custom designs?

-`ToastSample2` from `ToastSample.swift` file shows you how to create:
+Check `ToastSample2` from `ToastSample.swift`.
+It shows you how to create:
 * custom design
 * animated icon
 * do data insertion into toast